FoXS

 MultiFoXS

-If multiple PDB files were uploaded by the user, in addition to profile calculation for each structure, the server will also run enumeration and fitting of multiple structures to the input profile [1, 4].
+If multiple PDB/mmCIF files were uploaded by the user, in addition to profile calculation for each structure, the server will also run enumeration and fitting of multiple structures to the input profile [1, 4].
 See MultiFoXS example for details.

 The method is useful in cases of flexible multi-domain proteins or mixtures (for example proteins that exist as a mixture of monomers and dimers in solution).
 If you need to sample the conformational space of your protein, try MultiFoXS webserver.